 American Indian and Alaska Native customers have other enrollment options, See MA1104D for more information.

-Term Definition Department of Economic Services, Division of Developmental Disability (DES/DDD) g , , Providing services to customers who have specific disabilities; and Screening, referring, and making eligibility determinations for DDD services.
+Term Definition Department of Economic Services, Division of Developmental Disability (DES/DDD) The state agency responsible for: Providing services to customers who have specific disabilities; and Screening, referring, and making eligibility determinations for DDD services.